-The Pragma Intel TRAIN TO WIN Colossus certification program provides today’s most concise, focused and on-track clinical procedures ever developed for treating physicians and their staff.
+The Pragma Intel TRAIN TO WIN Colossus Training & Certification program provides today’s most concise, focused and on-track clinical procedures ever developed for treating physicians and their staff.

-Pragma training and certification materials have been derived from thousands of PI clinical cases, with more focused treatment plans being supplied and consistent full payment of medical care.
-This is the most comprehensive personal injury physician and staff training certification method you will ever encounter.
+Pragma’s training and certification materials have been derived from providing thousands of PI clinical cases with medical record analysis, injury validation tools, redirected treatment plans, and improved documentation and communication of injury to insurers, resulting in improved medical valuation and better reimbursements for care.
+This is the most comprehensive personal injury physician and clinical staff training, and legal team training program you will ever encounter.

-Colossus Level 1 training focuses on the 13 fundamental errors that are being made in nearly every doctor’s treatment notes: Mechanisms of injury, concussion recognition, pre-exam interviews, pre-existing conditions, gaps in care, ADL’s and quality of life survey’s, prognosis development, valid treatment plans, re-exams/surveillance exams, MMI, impairments, future medical costs, summary reports and amending medical records.
-These crucial points will help you create irrefutable evidence of medical necessity and provide a broader scope of treatments needed to recover more than medical documentation currently supports.
+Colossus Level 1 training focuses on the 13 fundamental errors that are being made in nearly every doctor’s treatment notes covering the important topics of mechanisms of injury, concussion recognition, pre-exam interviews, pre-existing conditions, gaps in care, ADL’s and quality of life survey’s, prognosis development, valid treatment plans, re-exams/surveillance exams, MMI, impairments, future medical costs, summary reports and amending medical records.
+Understanding what insurance medical management software is looking for in treatment records regarding these points will help doctors create irrefutable evidence of medical necessity and provide a broader scope of treatments that injured persons need to more fully recover from their losses.

 MEET DR. GRANT

-After successfully optimizing his own personal injury practice, Dr Grant gained valuable experience in providing medical case analysis, injury severity validation and claim strategy consulting.
-Following his own success strategy, Dr Grant has trained hundreds of medical professionals to deliver better care for their patients and provide medical value to improve reimbursements.
+After successfully optimizing his own personal injury practice, Dr Grant gained valuable experience in providing medical record analyses, injury severity validations and medical claims consulting.
+Following his own success strategy, Dr Grant has trained hundreds of medical professionals to deliver better care for their patients and provide pertinent medical value to improve reimbursements.